shrutigupta02/All-Fundamentals/Playhive.md

 _"I integrated Formik for form state management and Yup for validation schemas.
 This handles user input validation for registration forms, including email format, required fields, and password requirements."_

+#### "Why did you use Firebase for authentication but MongoDB Atlas for your database?
+Why not use Firestore?"

+- **Your Perfect Answer:** "That was a deliberate architectural decision.
+I chose **Firebase Authentication** because it's a specialized, secure, and incredibly fast solution for user identity management.
+It handles everything from social logins to password resets out of the box, which let me focus on my application's core logic."

+    "For my application's data—like user profiles and game statistics—I wanted the power and flexibility of MongoDB's querying capabilities and the robust ecosystem around the MERN stack, specifically with Mongoose.
+Using **MongoDB Atlas** gave me that flexibility and a clear, simple path for scaling my data layer as the app grows.
+This **'best-of-breed'**approach allowed me to use the best specialized service for each part of my application: Firebase for identity and Atlas for data."
 ## Questions:

 ## **From "Developed a dynamic, cross-platform web application"**